 5.7.4 Species taxonomy

-90. For waterbirds, please use Wetland International’s Waterbird Population Estimates as the definitive source of information on populations and species taxonomy (see also sections 6.1.5 and 6.1.6 below).
-(Note that there are only a few differences between the nomenclatures adopted by Waterbird Population Estimates and CITES).
-The most recent reference source is Waterbird Population Estimates, 5th edition, available in the Waterbird Populations Portal.
+90. For waterbirds, please use Wetlands International’s Waterbird Populations Portal as the definitive source of information on populations and species taxonomy (see also sections 6.1.5 and 6.1.6 below).
+(The WPE follows the Handbook of the Birds of the World/BirdLife International taxonomy; BirdLife International being the Red List Authority for birds.
+Note that there can be differences between the nomenclatures adopted by Waterbird Populations Portal and CITES.
+CITES is in the process of reviewing nomenclature and until then follows the 2003 edition of “The Howard and Moore Complete Checklist of the Birds of the World").

 Specific criteria based on waterbirds